ardaaras99/awesome-youtube-captioner/README.md

 ## Contributing

-Contributions to improve Deepgram Transcriber are welcome!
+Contributions to improve Awesome YouTube Captioner are welcome!
 Please feel free to submit a Pull Request.

 ## License